Lotus: send and receive FIL

 lotus wallet new bls

-f for mainnet and with
+f for mainnet and

 t for testnets.

-Your wallet information is stored in the
+The information for the addresses in your wallet is stored in the

-# Listing wallets
+# Listing addresses

 lotus wallet list

-You can see the default wallet with:
+You can see the default address with:

 lotus wallet default

 If you wish, you can change the default address to a different one:

 lotus wallet set-default <address>